samirose/sicp-compiler-project/README.md

 ## Features currently under work
 * Add support for allocating local temporary variables.
 They will be needed in the implementation of `and` and `or` expressions for retaining the expression's value.
 See also [#1102 dup instruction](https://github.com/WebAssembly/design/issues/1102).
+* Add compilation of `and` and `or` expressions.
+They can be implemented with Wasm block structure and conditional branch instructions.

 ## Known issues
 * Open coding of numerical comparison operators produces incorrect results when the operator is applied to more than two parameters